-BCC: A ticker symbol for Bitcoin Cash; used mostly on Asian exchanges.
+BCC: A ticker symbol for Bitcoin Cash that was once used but no longer and is deprecated; used on some outdated Asian exchanges.

 Bitcoin: An electronic peer-to-peer cash system.
 There are two main versions of Bitcoin: Bitcoin Cash (BCH) and Bitcoin Core (BTC).
 BCH is digital money and offers very quick transaction times with low fees.
 BTC is no longer useful as money because of extremely high fees and slow transaction times.

 Block: A group of Bitcoin transactions that have taken place during a specific time period.
 The average is around 10 minutes.
 Miners process Bitcoin transactions not one-by-one but in groups or "blocks".

 Block Reward: An amount of Bitcoin that miners earn upon creating a block (of pending transactions).
 The reward is equal to the sum of 1) the block subsidy (newly 'minted' satoshis) plus all transactions fees attached to transactions included in that block.
 The subsidy reward is halved every four years.

 Blockchain: The decentralized, public ledger of each and every Bitcoin transaction that has ever occurred.
 As blocks are verified by miners, they are added to the chain of previous blocks, hence the name.

 Centralized: A form of organization whereby a single party, group, authority is in control.
 These systems have single points of failure.
 VISA, Paypal, ApplePay are examples of centralized payment systems.
 Centralized organizations are contrasted by decentralized systems.